(Guest post by Jin Chen)

 5 May, 20:00 – 6 May, 19:59 Berlin time

-The 57th Berliner Festspiele has been cancelled due to the virus outbreak and moved online.
-They are streaming 6 out of 10 selected productions.
-In a way it is good for those who were not able to watch live.
-I directed a play by Tennessee Williams when I was doing my master degree.
-The lyrical and dream-like vibe in his plays is fascinating.
-I look forward to this production.
+The 57th Berliner Festspiele has been cancelled due to the virus outbreak.
+However 6 selected productions will still be streamed online.
+I directed a play by Tennessee Williams when I was doing my masters degree.
+The lyrical and dream-like vibe in his plays is fascinating. and I’m definitely looking forward to this production.

 Hamburg State Opera “La Passione” von Romeo Castellucci